-Transferable/key skills:
+Transferable/key skills

-- 1. Use reflective practice to develop knowledge and skills for care practice within work environments - 2.
-Develop key skills for lifelong learning - Demonstrate accountability for the quality of their work and take responsibility for maintaining and improving their knowledge and skills while working within the parameters of their role
+1. Use reflective practice to develop knowledge and skills for care practice within work environments FDHS1205 FDHS1209 Foundation Degree / Certificate in Higher Education 2.
+Develop key skills for lifelong learning FDHS2203 FDHS2205 Foundation Degree 3.
+Demonstrate accountability for the quality of their work and take responsibility for maintaining and improving their knowledge and skills while working within the parameters of their role.
+FDHS2203 FDHS2204 Foundation Degree